uber-archive/redis-broadcast/README.md

 // Write to primary, then all remaining servers in parallel if no error var writePrimaryThenRemaining = myRedisServers.writeTo('primary').thenTo('remaining');
 writePrimaryThenRemaining.set('distributedOnlyIfSuccessful', true, callback);
-// Gets an array; first value is an object with the primary key and an [err, result] array value,
+// Gets error and result arrays of objects; first value is an object,
-// second is an object of [err, result] arrays, keys matching server names
+// second is an object, keys matching server names
 // [
 //     { primary: 'OK' },
 //     {